-One thing that Neighborhood Walmart stores have now that makes shopping for money orders convenient is an option to call over a customer service rep with a simple swipe of the PIN pad.
-A lot of times the customer service center at Neighborhood stores are deserted, so being able to get assistance with a simple swipe of the PIN pad is very useful – and so unlike Walmart.
+Neighborhood Walmart stores now allow customers to call over customer service reps with a simple tap on the PIN pad.
+That makes buying money orders a bit more convenient because it cuts down on wait times.
+A lot of times the customer service center at Neighborhood stores are deserted.
+So being able to get assistance with a simple tap of the PIN pad is very useful.
+And so unlike Walmart!

-On my way home, I picked up about $9,000 worth of money orders and proceeded to deposit them into my checking and savings accounts.
+On my way home, I picked up $9,000 worth of money orders.
+I proceeded to deposit them into my checking and savings accounts.
 I recently opened a Wells Fargo checking account, which is going to be very useful in liquidating money orders since the branch is right inside Safeway, where I’ve been going to stock up on $500 – $1,000 worth of Visa gift cards every other day or so.

 A good thing that came about this weekend was me finding another Neighborhood Walmart store within reasonable driving distance.
 It’s actually pretty close to the one I normally go to and there’s a CVS across the street.
 I find very little use for CVS now that I can’t load their Vanilla branded Visas to Redbird anymore, but I do occasionally pick up a PayPal My Cash Card, which I expect will to end any day now.

-On Sunday, I went back to my normal Neighborhood Walmart and encountered the same issue I’d experienced at the Dixon store: Split payment transactions kept getting rejected.
+On Sunday, I went back to my normal Neighborhood Walmart and encountered the same issue I’d experienced at the Dixon store.
+Split payment transactions kept getting rejected.
 Oddly enough, an Assistant Manager was processing the transaction with the help of a Customer Service Associate.
-She even showed her how to process a split payment (being sure to enter $500 for the first card), but the transaction kept getting rejected even when I used a different card.
-It did go through, however, when I cancelled the $999.30 money order purchase and instead opted for two separate money orders for $499 each.
+She even showed her how to process a split payment (entering $500 for the first card).
+The transaction kept getting rejected even when I used a different card.
+It did go through when I cancelled the $999.30 money order purchase and opted for two separate money orders for $499 each.
 This meant I’d be paying the $0.70 fee twice, but at least it worked.

 That was pretty much it for me this week.
-I expect to be doing a bit more manufactured spending next week and will hopefully not encounter some of the same issues I ran into.
+I’ll do a bit more manufactured spending next week and will hopefully not encounter some of the same issues I ran into.
 Someone recently remarked that I have the worst luck with manufactured spending sometimes.
 I certainly hope it’s just that and not yet another instance where an issue like gift cards being rejected for payment end up foreshadowing the death of yet another manufactured spending tool.